computproteomics/ProteoMaker/README.md

  - [ ] Number of different proteoforms
  - [ ] Distribution of proteoforms per protein (summarized by mean?)
- - [ ] Number of peptides with modified and unmodified form
+ - [ ] Number of peptides with modified and non-modified form
  - [ ] AUC of ROC curve for correct differentially regulated modified peptides (after adjusting for protein amount)
  - [ ] Proportion of wrongly regulated modified peptides (FDR 0.01/0.05, no adjustment)
  - [ ] Proportion of identifiable proteoforms (1+number of different modified peptides) with respect to actual proteoforms